• Skip to main content

 3. Don't overmix.
 Once the last addition of flour has been added to the batter, mix until you can just see a few streaks.
 This prevents over-mixing which in turn creates a tougher sponge.

 4. Tent with foil.
-Pound cakes have a long bake time, and the top can brown too much.
+Pound cakes have a long baking time, and the top can brown too much.
 Loosely tent with aluminium foil will slow down over-browning.

 What's the difference between orange blossom water and orange extract?